New Functionalities released under National Pension System (NPS)

 The Finance Ministry further observed that the growth is being mainly driven by pick-up in the manufacturing sector, which has grown by 9.3 per cent in the Second Quarter.
 Similarly, the Fixed Investment is showing a sign of revival as it has grown by 6.8 per cent in the Second Quarter of current Financial Year 2015-16.
 Further, the Service Sector growth is still robust at 8.8 per cent in Q2 of 2015-16, with the trade and transport services leading the way.
 Overall, the Ministry is expecting the economy to grow in the vicinity of 7.5 per cent in FY 2015-16.

-TABLE-2, and TABLE-3, the following Tables shall be
+In the said notification, for TABLE-1, TABLE-2, and TABLE-3, the following Tables shall be substituted namely:-

 TABLE-1